Sree Kerala Varma College: Student union election disputes

-In November 2023, the student union election at the college became contested.
-KSU candidate Sreekuttan Sivadasan was initially declared winner by a narrow margin, but after an SFI request for a recount the result was reversed in favour of the SFI candidate, prompting KSU allegations of malpractice and court action.
-The Kerala High Court noted discrepancies—four votes treated as valid in the original count were marked invalid during the recount—raised concerns about procedure, and ordered a fresh recount.
+In November 2023, results of the student union election were contested.
+KSU candidate Sreekuttan Sivadasan was initially declared the winner by a narrow margin, but after an SFI request for a recount, the result was reversed in favour of the SFI candidate, prompting KSU allegations of malpractice and court action.
+The Kerala High Court dismissed the plea seeking a re-election and confirmed the victory of the SFI-backed chairman candidate.
+The Kerala High Court held that there were no irregularities in the recounting process and dismissed the plea seeking a re-election in the Sree Kerala Varma College union chairman election.